mozman/ezdxf/docs/source/tutorials/ocs_usage.rst

 Tutorial for OCS/UCS Usage
 ==========================

-First you need an understanding of vectors, if you don't have it, watch the YouTube tutorials of `3Blue1Brown`_ about `Linear Algebra`_.
+For OCS/UCS usage is a basic understanding of vectors required, for a brush up watch the YouTube tutorials of `3Blue1Brown`_ about `Linear Algebra`_.

 Second read the :ref:`Coordinate Systems` introduction please.